-You can discuss your case with an attorney for free today.
-We provide complimentary consultations for those who have lost loved ones in car accidents, falls, and other incidents.
-We will discuss your family’s legal rights and options during this initial meeting.
+Discuss your case with an attorney for free today.
+We provide complimentary initial consultations for those who have lost loved ones in car accidents, falls, and other incidents.
+During this initial legal consultation, we will explain the legal process and discuss your family’s legal rights.

 We Offer Comprehensive Help on a Contingency-Fee Basis

 We represent families in wrongful death claims and lawsuits based on contingency fees.
-We will not ask for a retainer or other fees paid in advance.
+We will not ask for a retainer or other costs paid in advance.

-We use our financial resources to build your case and never charge any fees until your case is closed.
+We use our financial resources to build your case and only charge fees once your case is closed.
 You will only pay our attorney’s fees if you receive compensation.
-Even then, payment for our help comes from the settlement we secure for you––not from your personal savings.
+Even then, payment for our help comes from the settlement we secure for you, not your income.

 The Deadline for Beginning a Wrongful Death Lawsuit in Florida

-You generally have two years to file a wrongful death lawsuit, per Florida Statutes § 95.11(4)(d).
-Two years isn’t a lot of time––especially when considering all the obligations your case needs to reach completion.
+You have two years to file a wrongful death lawsuit, per Florida Statutes §95.11(4)(d).
+Two years isn’t a lot of time with all the obligations your case needs to reach completion.

-Missing this deadline could bar you from seeking financial recovery.
+You must complete this deadline to seek financial recovery.
 We ensure our clients meet this deadline to protect their rights and hold at-fault parties accountable.

 What Damages Are Recoverable in a Lakeland Wrongful Death Case?